-Elise Maria Irgens, the initiator behind the project, created Kvinneprosjektet because she discovered that there were very few female idea holders when she worked at Spark* NTNU.
+“I, the initiator behind the project, created Kvinneprosjektet because we discovered that there were very few female idea holders when I worked at Spark* NTNU“, Elise Maria Irgens said.
 At Spark* NTNU, she and Vetle Øien did a qualitative and quantitative data gathering to measure idea holders learning outcomes.
 As they did this they were determined to have equal representation of both genders, but discovered that this was difficult because of the few female idea holders.

 There were almost no female idea holders in Spark* NTNU.
 When I saw the numbers, it dawned on me that it was a pretty obvious problem.